gonmf/dakilang/README.md

 In Prolog we find arithmetic and conditional logic mixed with the clause itself.
 In the Daki language, however, we prefer to keep the clause format consistent even for these operations.
 We use instead what we call **operator clauses**:

-Operator clauses are always unifiable only when the input variables are present and the Answer missing, and for performance they are always unified before user-defined clauses where possible.
+Operator clauses are always unifiable only when the input variables are present, if any, and for performance they are always unified before user-defined clauses where possible.

 **Arithmetic operator clauses**